rust-lang/rust-forge/src/compiler/proposals-and-stabilization/ecosystem-integration-tests.md

 NOTE: It is not the intention of this policy to make it frustrating annoying to add an ecosystem test job/component.
-We simply wish to gather the necessary background information upfront (especially working together to figure out a viable *Failure Protocol*) to minimize potential frustrations from other [rust-lang/rust] contributors if and when the the test job/component do fail, potentially blocking PR / Full Merge CI in completely unrelated PRs.
+We simply wish to gather the necessary background information upfront (especially working together to figure out a viable *Failure Protocol*) to minimize potential frustrations from other [rust-lang/rust] contributors if and when the test job/component does fail, potentially blocking PR / Full Merge CI in completely unrelated PRs.

 ---